-Section 2.
+Section 3.
 Regular Meetings.
-Regular meetings of the Board shall be held five times per year holding at least one meeting per quarter on such dates and at such times and places as the Board may determine.
+In addition to the annual meeting, regular meetings of the Board shall be held four times per year, at least once per calendar quarter, on such dates and at such times and places as the Board may determine.

-Section 3.
+Section 4.
 Special Meetings.
 Special meetings of the Board may be called by the President.

-Section 4.
+Section 5.
 Closed or Executive Sessions.
 All meetings of the Board shall be open to the general public, except the Board may deliberate certain agenda items that are excepted from the requirement of open meetings under the Texas Open Meetings Act in closed or executive session.
 Items discussed or reviewed in closed session shall be confidential, as provided by the Texas Open Meetings Act, and shall be treated as confidential by all Board members and staff.
 Whenever any deliberation or any portion of a meeting is closed to the public, no final action, decision, or vote with regard to that matter shall be made except in a meeting open to the public.